 Diverticulitis is a painful condition that makes it difficult to enjoy food.
 It starts with diverticulosis, a harmless development of pouches in the intestinal wall.
 These pouches become inflamed or infected.
 Depending on whether you’re in the middle of an episode of your symptoms are in remission, you’ll need to change your diet accordingly.
-There are essentially three different diets, and keeping certain “keywords” in mind will relieve your symptoms and shorten your episodes.
+There are essentially three different diets, and this Diverticulitis Diet Sheet serves as a handy reference guide for when you’re unsure what to eat during a flare-up or simply need some guidelines.

 The first diet is for when you’re actively in pain, as it will allow the inflammation to subside.
 We recommend staying on this diet for one to two weeks, with clear liquids only for the first one to three days.
 If you continue to vomit, please seek medical attention, since it can cause dehydration and obstruction.